-NOTE: All manipulations with RNA and the RT enzyme should be performed in an RNase-free environment, using RNase-free consumables and filter tips, on ice, and with gloves.
+NOTE: All the manipulations with cell lysates and RT enzyme should be performed in an RNase-free environment, using RNase-free consumables and filter tips, on ice, and using gloves.

 Barcoded oligo-dT primers are provided lyophilized with the addition of dye.
 The dye has no impact on the enzymatic reactions and is used solely to visualize reaction preparation and pooling better.